On the Road Again (Canned Heat song): Earlier songs

-And in "On the Road Again" he added
+Jones later remade "Dark Road" with the title "On the Road Again" and added:

 Both songs share a "hypnotic one-chord drone piece"-arrangement that one-time Floyd Jones musical partner Howlin' Wolf used for his songs "Crying at Daybreak" and the related "Smokestack Lightning".

 Recording and composition

 "On the Road Again" was among the first songs Canned Heat recorded as demos in April 1967 at the RCA Studios in Chicago with original drummer Frank Cook.
 At over seven minutes in length, it has the basic elements of the later album version, but is two minutes longer with more harmonica and guitar soloing.

 During the recording for their second album, Canned Heat recorded "On the Road Again" with new drummer Adolfo "Fito" de la Parra.
 The session took place September 6, 1967, at the Liberty Records studio in Los Angeles.
 Alan Wilson used verses from Floyd Jones' "On the Road Again" and "Dark Road" and added some lines of his own: